bschulz81/AcceleratedLinearAlgebra/README.md

 5) Then add functions for statistics, function minimization, auto differentiation, optimization, differential equations

+By 12.08.2025:
+Unfortunately, I the blas functions for execution within a gpu kernel additionally needed to be fixed for the new operators in which the strides do not occur.
+Did this now and prepared the header a bit for refractoring tomorrow, to give the library a clearer structure, which is also needed for testing separate components.

 By 11.08.2025:
 A severe bug was discovered in the Strassen and Winograd algorithms.
 In order to improve optimization I had added the strides to the () operators of the tensors.
 This caused difficulties with computations over matrices.
 I accidentially used two indices, instead of four in a computation of the aforementioned algorithms.
 This caused wrong results.
 I now changed this such that the () operators do not need strides.
 The algorithms now work correctly.
 I also tested them, in addition to OpenMP, with the Message Passing Interface.